SolarLune/tetra3d/readme.md

 - [ ] -- Replace Vector usage with struct-based custom vectors (that aren't allocated to the heap or reallocated unnecessarily, ideally)?
 - [X] -- Custom Vectors
 - [ ] -- Matrix pools?
+- [ ] -- Raytest optimization
+- [ ] -- -- Sphere?
+- [ ] -- -- AABB?
+- [ ] -- -- Capsule?
+- [ ] -- -- Triangles
+- [ ] -- -- -- Maybe we can combine contiguous triangles into faces and just check faces?
+- [ ] -- -- -- We could use the broadphase system to find triangles that are in the raycast area, specifically
 - [ ] -- Instead of doing cosllision testing using triangles directly, we can test against planes / faces if possible to reduce checks?
 - [ ] -- Lighting speed improvements
 - [ ] -- Occlusion culling - this should be possible using octrees to determine if an object is visible before rendering it; see: https://www.gamedeveloper.com/programming/occlusion-culling-algorithms